-Liz love’s to dine on wine and cheese at Church and State, located on the first floor of Biscuit Factory Lofts.
+Liz love’s to dine on wine and cheese at Church and State, located on the first floor of Biscuit Company Lofts.

 Downtown Los Angeles offers a central location to live, work, dine and entertain.
 In 1999, the Los Angeles City Council passed an adaptive reuse ordinance, making it easier for developers to convert vacant office, industrial and commercial buildings into renovated lofts and luxury apartment and condo complexes